eugenn/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | .001				    | Yield											|

 For the second image Speed limit (30km/h) the model make right prediction.
-Actually, during testing and traing the model I noticed that to prediction of that sign is most dificult.
+Actually, during testing and traing the model I noticed that to prediction of that sign is most difficult.

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|